GladistonXD/perlego-download/README.md

 *After accessing the book normally via: `https://ereader.perlego.com/1/book/(ID*)` you can start the automation.*

->*I'm not responsible for anything, feel free to take this code and use it as you see fit, I don't guarantee it will work, there will probably be no updates as I'm in the 7-day free period, I made this script just for fun, some books may have specific bugs because I didn't have time to test all the possibilities.*
+>*There are no guarantees of functionality, feel free to take this code and use it as you see fit, there will probably be no updates as I am in the 7 day free period, some books may have specific bugs because I didn't have time to test all the possibilities.*